-Roughly 2.5 million votes had been counted in those five races shortly before midnight Tuesday.
-Victors emerged in some races while others remained close.
-Because so many ballots in California are cast by mail, a significant percentage of votes won't be counted Tuesday and the winners of close races might not be called for weeks.
+More than 3.5 million votes had been counted in each of those five races Wednesday morning.
+Because so many ballots in California are cast by mail, many votes weren't yet counted and the winners of close races might not be called for weeks.

 SUPERINTENDENT OF PUBLIC INSTRUCTION

-Early returns Tuesday night showed former Los Angeles schools executive Marshall Tuck and Assemblyman Tony Thurmond leading in the nonpartisan superintendent of public instruction race.
-Tuck was in first with 37 percent of early returns and Thurmond in second with 33 percent.
+Los Angeles schools executive Marshall Tuck and Assemblyman Tony Thurmond will advance to the general election in the nonpartisan superintendent of public instruction race.

 The race to become the state's top education official has become a proxy battle in a larger fight over how best to improve California schools.
-On one side of the debate are powerful teachers unions, who are backing Thurmond.
-On the other are wealthy charter school and education reform proponents, who are supporting Tuck.
+On one side of the debate are powerful teachers unions, which back Thurmond.
+On the other side are wealthy charter school and education reform proponents, which support Tuck.

 Thurmond has stressed opposing the Trump administration's agenda, including proposals to transfer money from traditional public schools to charter schools.
 His top donors are teachers unions and labor groups.

-Tuck has emphasized giving families choice in the schools their children attend, including nonprofit charter schools.
-His donors include charter school advocates such as Netflix CEO Reed Hastings, former New York Mayor Michael Bloomberg and KB Home founder Eli Broad.
+Tuck has emphasized giving families a choice in the schools their children attend, including nonprofit charter schools.
+His donors include charter school advocates such as Netflix CEO Reed Hastings, former New York Mayor Michael Bloomberg and KB Home Founder Eli Broad.

 Tuck ran for the seat unsuccessfully in 2014.
 Incumbent Tom Torlakson beat him with union backing.

-Although the lieutenant governor holds little real power, 11 candidates were vying to replace incumbent Gavin Newsom, who is running for governor.
+Although the lieutenant governor holds little real power, 11 candidates were vying to replace Newsom, who is running for governor.

-Kounalakis, a former diplomat, and Hernandez, a state senator, are among the three Democrats who raised substantial money to run television ads and get their names in front of voters.
+Kounalakis, a former diplomat, and Hernandez, a state senator, raised substantial money to run television ads and get their names in front of voters.

 Harris, a businessman, funded his campaign almost entirely with his own money.
 Kounalakis also poured significant funds into her own campaign.

 The lieutenant governor serves as a University of California regent, a California State University trustee and as a state lands commissioner overseeing conservation and public access.
-He or she also acts as governor when the top executive is away.
+They also act as governor when the top executive is away.

 Democrat Fiona Ma finished first in the race to replace outgoing Treasurer John Chiang, guaranteeing she'll advance to the November general election.